mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 ```

 ## Installing dependencies
-After installation, dependencies of `src/` directory are also installed.
+When installation is complete, dependencies of the `src/` directory are also installed.

 ### OSX & Linux
 ```